OvJafri/Initialize_AF/README.md

 After setting up the environment, first run the script titled: python lat_field_biatrial_bilayer_meshtool3.py.
 Follow the example below (0.3 and 0.6 are the locations of coordinates i.e. xcen and ycen for seeding four spiral wave re-entries) :-

 python lat_field_biatrial_bilayer_meshtool3.py (path to folder)/target_path/ (path to folder)/target_path_ra/ LAT_Spiral4_B_Aug10.dat RA_epi Utah3 0.3 0.6

-I wrote a small script (CombinedLAT.py) that takes two maps and combines them into a single one.
-To run the script, use the following commands:
+After running the script lat_field_biatrial_bilayer_meshtool3.py, please run CombinedLAT.py (I wrote a small script CombinedLAT.py that takes the maps for RA and LA and combines them into a single map for prescribing initial conditions for driving AF simulations as per location of spirals entered by user).

-AFter the first script run the file: python CombinedLAT.py
+To run the script CombinedLAT.py , simply use the following commands:

+python CombinedLAT.py

 Final Output to be used in .par file for running AF simulations: Combined_LAT.dat